 - Retained searches won’t dilute the opportunity in the candidate pool.
 When candidates keep getting calls from recruiters about the same opportunity/company it is a bad look for the company.
 Candidates tend to shy away from those situations, making it harder to attract talent

 - Retained searches are a perfect situation for a Confidential search.
 Allowing one firm to put together and execute a detailed project, keeping a detailed and closed loop on it is the way to go on a confidential search.

 All in all, there is a time and a place for both Contingent and Retained Searches.
 It really depends on the situation and the type of partnership you want with an Executive Search Firm for the short or long-term.

 The worst thing you can do is nothing.
-Continuing to refresh your inbox, waiting for that great candidate’s resume to appear, are certainly options … or you can call me, and we can come up with a true solution!
+Continuing to refresh your inbox, waiting for that great candidate’s resume to appear, are certainly options … or you can contact one of our Executive Recruiters, and we can come up with a true solution!

-CONTACT ME ABOUT THE TALENT OR JOB YOU’RE LOOKING FOR.
-Get in touch with me!
+CONTACT US ABOUT THE TALENT OR JOB YOU’RE LOOKING FOR.
+Get in touch!

 By Phone.
 Online.
 Or In Person Want to discuss how we can serve your recruiting needs – and start achieving more of your company’s goals?Contact Us Today